marcusoftnet/marcusoftnet.github.io/_posts/2016-10-03-big-room-planning---a-failure-testatment-i-like.md

 ---
 layout: post
-title: "Big room planning - a workaround that can be useful"
+title: Big room planning - a workaround that can be useful
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2016-10-03 20:19:48
 tags: